kernelmethod/Seagrass/docs/source/quickstart.rst

 -----------------------------------------------

-Up until this point, we've been creating audit events by calling :py:meth:`seagrass.Auditor.decorate` and :py:meth:`seagrass.Auditor.wrap` on a function that we want to audit.
+Up until this point, we've been creating audit events by calling :py:meth:`seagrass.Auditor.audit` function that we want to audit.
 Sometimes, though, it doesn't make sense to audit an entire function; perhaps we just want to raise a signal at a single point in time, and have Seagrass capture information about that signal.

 We can achieve this functionality by using :py:meth:`~seagrass.Auditor.create_event` and